UPDATE

 • USAGE privileges on the schemas that all relations and types in the query are contained in.

-• UPDATE privileges on table_name.
+• UPDATE privileges on the table being updated.

 • SELECT privileges on all relations in the query.